 The HOPE programme is a bespoke, manualised, home-based exercise intervention for older people, using core exercises routinely utilised in current NHS practice.
-There is therefore potential for contamination following training, so we plan to restrict access to the HOPE manual as an essential step in minimising risk of contamination of usual care participants.
+There is therefore potential for contamination following training, so we plan to limit access to the HOPE manual to only those attending training as an essential step in minimising risk of contamination of usual care participants.
+During therapist training the importance of minimising contamination, and mechanisms to limit contamination will be stressed.